milesjwinter/BPL_MCMC/README.md

 # Broken-Power-Law MCMC
-Generate observation data from a broken power law,
+Example of how to fit a broken-power-law distribution using the python PyMC package.
+We being by generate observation data from a broken power law,

 <img src="bpl_equation.png" width="400">

-inject gaussian noise, and fit data using a MCMC regression model in PyMC.
-Then, make cool triangle plots with Corner.
+then inject gaussian noise and fit the data using a MCMC regression model in PyMC.
+Lastly, make cool triangle plots with Corner.

 ![BPL](sample_output/best_fit_BPL.png)